RiyanMunir/Finance-Data-Analysis/README.md

 # Finance-Data-Analysis
-exploratory data analysis of stock prices
+The exploratory data analysis of stock prices